shohan744/weird-wild-west/story/index.md

       <p>The final chamber is a cramped, windowless room, where a large sarcophagus is being interred.
 The coffin is heavy stone, and surrounded by desert yarrow.
 As Elliot goes to prepare his trap-disarming tools, Finkle rips the lid off the sarcophagus.
 It is empty, save for a magical weapon and a few trinkets.
 Elliot's instincts are right, however, and the violent entry causes another trap to trigger—a deadly one.
 Sand pours through cracks in the walls and holes in the ceiling.
 The entire temple begins sinking, being reclaimed by the Dust Plains.</p>
       <p>Aisha moves first, sensing opportunity—she swipes the loot and teleports away.
 Gia and Ezit grab what yarrow they can carry (and their tiny dwarf companion) and rush to follow.
 Tenzoe tries to slow or stop the collapse with his newfound abilities, but it's simply too much.
 He might've perished in that sandtrap if Ezit hadn't returned to help pull him out of a sandpit.
 The party manages to escape as the temple sinks into the dunes behind them.</p>
       <p>Divvying up the loot and almost getting cursed for life, the party heads back relatively unscathed, with plenty of herbs for Aezos.
 Vesuya is just on the horizon—and with it, a brand-new brace of questions.</p>
-      <p>What does Beatrice want with the sleeper beneath the dunes?<br>Will Ezit suffer the consequences of her past?<br>What will your party spend their pay on?</p>
+      <p class="session-questions">What does Beatrice want with the sleeper beneath the dunes?<br>Will Ezit suffer the consequences of her past?<br>What will your party spend their pay on?</p>
     </div>
   </details>